 It’s how he made 279% on Facebook, back when most investors were still asking how they were supposed to be profitable.

 And how he made an impressive 634% gain on Netflix, way back in May 2010 … before online streaming had taken off.

 It can take hours of research and months of patience to pinpoint the right company at the right time.
-And even then, nothing is certain.
+And even then, nothing is 100%.

-And now Paul is honing in on an ignored tech stock he’s been watching for months.
-It’s a small California-based chipmaker that has developed a new technology that could unlock a $3.1 trillion industry.
+However, Paul is honing in on a little-known tech stock he’s been watching for months.
+A small California-based chipmaker that has developed a new technology that could unlock an entirely new industry.

 He calls it “the stock of the century” and made it his No. 1 pick for 2020.

 To get all the details on Paul’s top stock, watch his latest video presentation by clicking here.